Pitch Perfect 3: Production

 On April 11, 2015, a month before the release of the second film, it was announced that Rebel Wilson would return for a third film, although she stated that she did not know if Anna Kendrick or other cast members would also reprise their roles.
 She added that she would be "up for a Fat Amy spin-off".
 Director and producer of the second film Elizabeth Banks acknowledged the possibility of a third film during promotion of Pitch Perfect 2, saying, "it would be disingenuous to say that no one’s talking about a Pitch Perfect 3; the possibility of it."

 On June 10, 2015, a third film was officially confirmed, and Kay Cannon was set to return to write the script.
 On June 15, 2015, it was announced that Kendrick and Wilson would both reprise their roles, and on July 28, 2015, Brittany Snow signed on to return as well.
 Paul Brooks again produced for Gold Circle Films, along with Banks and Max Handelman for Brownstone Productions.
 On October 27, 2015, Banks was officially announced to return as director for the film, though she exited in that capacity on June 3, 2016.
 On September 1, 2016, Trish Sie was confirmed to direct the film.
 On December 13, 2016, it was reported that Ruby Rose was in talks to join the cast, while Anna Camp signed on to return for the sequel.
 Cannon wrote the script with later drafts by Mike White and Dana Fox; White would eventually receive screenwriting credits alongside Cannon.
 On January 5, 2017, a table read occurred, with Ester Dean, Hana Mae Lee, Chrissie Fit, Kelley Jakle, and Shelley Regner also being confirmed to reprise their roles, and singer Andy Allo joining as Charity, a rival in a group opposing the Bellas.
-While it was revealed by vocal director Deke Sharon that Alexis Knapp would return; on February 6, she posted a photo on Instagram, confirming her return, and was on set the following day, filming a short cameo performance.
+Alexis Knapp returned as Stacie Conrad in a cameo performance.